The Case Study of Vanitas: Manga

 Written and illustrated by Jun Mochizuki, The Case Study of Vanitas started in Square Enix's Monthly Gangan Joker on December 22, 2015.
 In April 2020, Mochizuki announced that the manga would be on hiatus due to the COVID-19 pandemic; it resumed publication in November of the same year.
 It went on hiatus again in June 2022 and is set to resume in May 2023.
 Square Enix has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 22, 2016.
 As of April 22, 2024, eleven volumes have been released.

 On December 3, 2015, Yen Press announced on its official Twitter account that it would be publishing new chapters of the series concurrently with Japan.
-The manga is also licensed in Taiwan by Sharp Point Press, in Hong Kong by Sparkle Roll, in South Korea by Daewon C.I., in France by Ki-oon, in Germany by Carlsen Manga, in Italy by Star Comics, in Spain by Norma Editorial, in Russia by Istari Comics, in Thailand by Siam Inter Comics, in Vietnam by Kim Đồng Publishing House and in Poland by Waneko.

 Anime

 On March 28, 2021, it was announced at AnimeJapan that the series would be receiving an anime television series adaptation by Bones.
 It was directed by Tomoyuki Itamura, with scripts overseen by Deko Akao and character designs by Yoshiyuki Ito.
 Yuki Kajiura composed the series' music.
-The series is a split-cour anime, with the first half airing from July 3 to September 18, 2021, on Tokyo MX and other channels.
+The series is a split-cours anime, with the first half airing from July 3 to September 18, 2021, on Tokyo MX and other channels.
 (Note: Tokyo MX listed the series premiere at 24:00 on July 2, 2021, which is effectively at midnight on July 3 JST.)
 The second half aired from January 15 to April 2, 2022.
-The first opening theme is "Sora to Utsuro" by Sasanomaly, while the first ending theme is "0 (zero)" by LMYK.
-The second opening theme is "Your Name" by Little Glee Monster, while the second ending theme is "salvation" by Mononkul.
+The first opening theme is "Sora to Utsuro" (空と虚), performed by Sasanomaly, while the first ending theme is "0 (Zero)", performed by LMYK.
+The second opening theme is "Your Name", performed by Little Glee Monster, while the second ending theme is "Salvation", performed by Mononkul.
 Funimation licensed the series outside of Asia.
 On August 5, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Plus Media Networks Asia has licensed the series in Southeast Asia and released it on Aniplus Asia and IQIYI.